oracle/oci-go-sdk/README.md

 ## Contributing
-`oci-go-sdk` is an open source project.
-See [CONTRIBUTING](/CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to oci-go-sdk that have been made by the community.
+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+## Security
+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License
-Copyright (c) 2016, 2018, 2021, Oracle and/or its affiliates.
+Copyright (c) 2016, 2023, Oracle and/or its affiliates.
 All rights reserved.
 This software is dual-licensed to you under the Universal Permissive License (UPL) 1.0 as shown at https://oss.oracle.com/licenses/upl or Apache License 2.0 as shown at http://www.apache.org/licenses/LICENSE-2.0.
 You may choose either license.